swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 Or if you prefer to watch a video, check out [Meet Swift OpenAPI Generator](https://developer.apple.com/wwdc23/10171) from WWDC23.

+To ask a question, request a feature, or report a bug, [reach out to us on Github][file-an-issue] 👋.

 [openapi]: https://openapis.org
 [previous-blog-post]: https://www.swift.org/blog/introducing-swift-openapi-generator
 [documentation]: https://swiftpackageindex.com/apple/swift-openapi-generator/documentation